-The following communication practices can be taken into consideration when providing accessible customer service.
+The following steps communication practices shall be can be taken into consideration when providing accessible customer service.
 These guidelines are only suggestions for strategies which may be helpful and in every circumstance employees should ask the person directly about any accommodations they may require and how they can help.

 - 1. Ask the person with the disability how you can help.
 Listen to the answer and act accordingly. - 2.
-When speaking with someone in person or on the phone, speak clearly and precisely.
+When speaking with someone in person the office or on the phone, speak clearly and precisely.
 Do not mumble or speak too fast.